South Dakota: Recreation

 Fishing and hunting are popular outdoor activities in South Dakota.
 Fishing contributes over $224 million to South Dakota's economy, and hunting contributes over $303 million.
-In 2007, over 275,000 hunting licences and 175,000 fishing licences were sold in the state; around half of the hunting licences and over two-thirds of the fishing licences were purchased by South Dakotans.
+In 2007, over 275,000 hunting licenses and 175,000 fishing licenses were sold in the state; around half of the hunting licenses and over two-thirds of the fishing licenses were purchased by South Dakotans.
 Popular species of game include pheasants, white-tailed deer, mule deer, and turkeys, as well as waterfowl such as Canada geese, snow geese, and mallards.
 Targets of anglers include walleye in the eastern glacial lakes and Missouri River reservoirs, Chinook salmon in Lake Oahe, and trout in the Black Hills.

 Other sports, such as cycling and running, are also popular in the state.
 In 1991, the state opened the George S. Mickelson Trail, a 109 mi rail trail in the Black Hills.
 Besides being used by cyclists, the trail is also the site of a portion of the annual Mount Rushmore marathon; the marathon's entire course is at an elevation of over 4,000 feet (1,200 m).
 Other events in the state include the Tour de Kota, a 478 mi, six-day cycling event that covers much of eastern and central South Dakota, and the annual Sturgis Motorcycle Rally, which draws hundreds of thousands of participants from around the United States.